gborreson/fadecandy-spacesquid/readme.md

 The Processing sketch was derived (quite directly) from FFT examples provided in the fadecandy-master repo, with some modifications to add OSC hooks for its key parameters and a few minor customizations.

 The project timeline was three weeks from concept to installation.

-Pictures & video to be added.
+To do: Add Wi-Fi configuration, pictures & video, and a whole lot of code cleanup.

 ## Resources

 **[FadeCandy](https://github.com/scanlime/fadecandy)**: I found this WS2812B LED controller, its libraries and its server to be particularly easy to use, built on the Open Pixel Control protocol.
 My sketch is based very closely on [this example](https://github.com/scanlime/fadecandy/tree/master/examples/processing/grid32x16z_particle_fft_input), and the [other Processing examples](https://github.com/scanlime/fadecandy/tree/master/examples/processing) are really useful.
 These sketches can be used with other OPC-compatible controllers, or with [Open Lighting Architecture](https://www.openlighting.org/ola/) for a much wider range of controllers.

+**[NexusUI](https://github.com/lsu-emdm/nexusUI/)**: Originally I was using OSC iPhone apps, but this approach wound up being more flexible and universal across multiple devices.
+In case the artists found the installation distracting, I gave them instructions for how to access to control panel from their phones so they could turn it down, change the balance, etc..
+The [nx-AjaxDemo](https://github.com/lsu-emdm/nx-AjaxDemo) provides the PHP OSC handler for the front-end JavaScript UI, and has a lot of useful examples (though with an earlier version of the UI).

-**[Running Processing headless on a Raspberry Pi](https://nocduro.ca/2016/01/06/running-an-exported-processing-3-sketch-on-a-headless-raspberry-pi/)**: solves many of the inherent "gotchas" with running Processing on Linux without an attached display.
+**[Running Processing headless on a Raspberry Pi](https://nocduro.ca/2016/01/06/running-an-exported-processing-3-sketch-on-a-headless-raspberry-pi/)**: solves many of the inherent "gotchas" with running Processing on Linux without an attached display, without requiring Processing (using compiled Java applications), allowing everything to work via CLI over SSH.
 The comments include updates for Raspbian Jesse.

+**[Using VNC on the Pi](https://www.realvnc.com/docs/raspberry-pi.html)**: The other headless route is to actually use a GUI, run Processing 3.0+ and play your sketch within that application.
+You then connect via a VNC client from a laptop or smartphone to get things running.
+When I tried this route, I found RealVNC from my phone as a reliable-enough client.

 **[Using a Pi 3 as a Wireless Access Point](https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/)**: I used my own self-contained Wi-Fi network to eliminate reliance on spotty Wi-Fi on site.
 I was able to fully test everything from home, so all I needed on arrival was power.

-**[NexusUI](https://github.com/lsu-emdm/nexusUI/)**: Originally I was using OSC iPhone apps, but this approach wound up being more flexible and universal across multiple devices.
-In case the artists found the installation distracting, I gave them instructions for how to access to control panel from their phones so they could turn it down, change the balance, etc..
-The [nx-AjaxDemo](https://github.com/lsu-emdm/nx-AjaxDemo) provides the PHP OSC handler for the front-end JavaScript UI, and has a lot of useful examples (though with an earlier version of the UI).